QsingularityAi/Support-Ticket-Processing-Pipeline/README.md

 🎯 Critical Improvements Require
 Issue Analysis
-Need more time to review why I am getting perfect f1 score in each model Currently retiver solution missing whenuser get Query should get text based response Severity Model (43.9% F1): The severity classification has only 5 classes (P0-P4), but the features may not be capturing severity-specific patterns effectively.
+Need more time to review why I am getting perfect f1 score in each model Currently retriever solution missing when user writes a query should get text based response Severity Model (43.9% F1): The severity classification has only 5 classes (P0-P4), but the features may not be capturing severity-specific patterns effectively.
 Subcategory Model (64.6% F1): With 25 classes, this is inherently difficult for XGBoost alone.
 Feature Engineering: While comprehensive (2545 features), it's not optimized for specific prediction tasks.

-this workflow require lot of imporvement.
 ---